mklissa/my-gym/README.md

 pip install -e .
 ```

-To use those environments in your code, you need to write these lines:
+To use the available environments in your code, you need to write these lines:

 ```python
 import gym